 The Course Catalog also sets out the College requirements.
 Students must comply with the College requirements published at the time they enter Bryn Mawr College.

 Students may complete a major or minor in Psychology.
 Within the major, students also have the opportunity to pursue an area of further study such as a minor in Neuroscience, Child and Family Studies, or Computational Methods.

 The department offers the student a major program that allows a choice of courses from among a wide variety of fields in psychology: clinical, cognitive, developmental, health, physiological, and social.
-In addition to the considerable breadth offered, the program encourages the student to focus on more specialized areas through advanced coursework, seminars and especially through supervised research.
+In addition to the considerable breadth offered, the program encourages the student to focus on more specialized areas through advanced coursework, seminars and through supervised research.
 Students have found that the major program provides a strong foundation for graduate work in clinical, cognitive, developmental, experimental, physiological, and social psychology, as well as for graduate study in law, medicine, and business.

 Majors may substitute advance placement credit (score of 5 on the Psychology Advanced Placement exam) for PSYC 105.
 In general, courses at the 200 level survey major content areas of psychological research.
 With the exception of PSYC 205, all 200-level courses require PSYC 105 or the permission of the instructor.
 Courses at the 300 level typically have a 200-level survey course as a prerequisite and offer either specialization within a content area or integration across areas.
-PSYC 399, 401, and 403 are senior capstone courses and are intended to provide psychology majors with an intensive and integrative experience in psychology to culminate their undergraduate careers.
+PSYC 398, 399, and 401 are senior capstone courses and are intended to provide psychology majors with an intensive and integrative culminating experience in psychology.